 Some consultant surgeons aren’t fully familiar with the fees paid by different medical insurance companies for the same surgical episode.
 Consequently, they actually undercharge without even realising it.

-Normally of course the medical secretary is assumed to know who pays what.
-But to expect an already overworked and flat out medical secretary to check via the internet or by ringing the medical insurance company direct each time before she bills is, in plain English, not really an option.
-In any event assumption is normally where things start to go very wrong.
+Normally, of course, the medical secretary is assumed to know who pays what.
+But to expect an already overworked medical secretary to check each time before she bills is, in plain English, not really an option.